-Restricted Discretionary Activity Status (Refer also to 13.8)

-- 1. Subdivision that complies with the controlled activity standard, but is within 100m of the boundary of the Minerals Zone: - 2.
-The minimum lot size is 12ha; or 3.
-A maximum of 3 lots in any - 3.
-A maximum of 3 lots in any subdivision, provided that the minimum lot size is 4,000m2 and there is at least 1 lot in the subdivision with a minimum lot size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000; or - 4.
-A maximum of 5 lots in a subdivision (including the parent lot) where the minimum size of the lots is 2ha, and where the subdivision is created from a site that existed at or prior to 28 April 2000. - 5.
-Rules under clauses 3 and 4 provide two alternative options for the creation of a specified number of small lots from sites existing at April 2000.
-Where an application under one of these clauses takes up only part of the total allowance, a subsequent application to take up the of that remainder particular allowance may be considered by Council, notwithstanding that the subsequent application involves a lot which no longer meets the existing at 28 April 2000 criterion.

-Note 1: Reference should also be made to the minimum lot size applying to land within an Outstanding Landscape, Outstanding Landscape Feature or Outstanding Natural Feature (see below in this Table and Rule 13.7.2.5)
+Controlled Activity Status Restricted Discretionary Activity Discretionary Activity Status (Refer also to 13.7.3) Status (Refer also to 13.8) (Refer also to 13.9) The minimum lot size is 20ha.
+Note 1: Reference should also be made to the minimum lot size applying to land within an Outstanding Landscape, Outstanding Landscape Feature or Outstanding Natural Feature (see below in this Table and Rule 13.7.2.5).
 Note 2: Subdivision in the Pouerua Heritage Precinct (refer Maps 35, 41 and HP1), is a discretionary subdivision activity.
+Note 3: Subdivision within 100m of the boundary of the Minerals Zone is a restricted discretionary activity.
+Subdivision that complies with the controlled activity standard, but is within 100m of the boundary of the Minerals Zone; The minimum lot size is 12ha; or A maximum of 3 lots in any subdivision, provided that the minimum lot size is 4,000m2 and there is at least 1 lot in the subdivision with a minimum lot size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000; or A maximum of 5 lots in a subdivision (including the parent lot) where the minimum size of the lots is 2ha, and where the subdivision is created from a site that existed at or prior to 28 April 2000; Rules under clauses 3 and 4 provide two alternative options for the creation of a specified number of small lots from sites existing at 28 April 2000.
+Where an application under one of these clauses takes up only part of the total allowance, a subsequent application to take up the remainder of that particular allowance may be considered by Council, notwithstanding that the subsequent application involves a lot which no longer meets the existing at 28 April 2000 criterion.
+Note 1: Reference should also be made to the minimum lot size applying to land within an Outstanding Landscape, Outstanding Natural Feature (see below in this Table and Rule 13.7.2.5).
+Note 2: Subdivision in the Pouerua Heritage Precinct (refer Maps 35, 41 and HP1), is a discretionary subdivision activity.
+The minimum lot size is 4ha; or A maximum of 3 lots in any subdivision, provided that the minimum lot size is 2,000m2 and there is at least 1 lot in the subdivision with a minimum size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000; or A subdivision in terms of a management plan as per Rule 13.9.2 may be approved.
+Subdivision in the Pouerua Heritage Precinct (refer Maps 35, 41 and HP1), is a discretionary subdivision activity.
+Note 1: There is no restriction on the number of 4ha lots in a subdivision (clause 1).
+Note 2: The effect of the rule under clause 2 is that there is a once-off opportunity to subdivision of small lots which does not meet this rule is a non- complying activity unless the lots are part of a Management Plan application.